rafaelapcruz/Hanoi_Tower/README.md

 # Hanoi_Tower
-Case study for recursion in Python
+A case study for recursion in Python

 Tower of Hanoi is a mathematical puzzle where we have three rods and n disks.
 The objective of the puzzle is to move the entire stack to another rod, obeying the following simple rules: